compulim/message-port-rpc/README.md

 // Creates a new pair of `MessagePort` dedicated for RPC. const { port1, port2 } = new MessageChannel();

-// Sends the port to the worker. worker.postMessage(undefined, [port2]);
+// Sends the dedicated port to the worker. worker.postMessage(undefined, [port2]);

 // Creates a function stub.
 const callFunction = messagePortRPC<Fn>(port1);

 // Calls the function stub.
-callFunction(1, 2);
+const result: number = await callFunction(1, 2);
 ```

 ### On worker thread